Start9Labs/bitcoind-startos/docs/integrations/specter/windows.md

 ![Specter RPC configuration test results view](./assets/specter_test_results.png "Specter RPC configuration test results view")

-**That's it!** Your Embassy's Bitcoin node is now connected to Specter.
+**That's it!** Your Bitcoin node is now connected to Specter.

 ### Note:
 If you notice this message:

 ![Bitcoin Core Node info](./assets/core_info_error.jpg "Bitcoin Core Node info")

-Currently, ``blockfilterindex`` is disabled for pruned Bitcoin Core nodes, so you won't be able to enable it on your Embassy.
-Start9 is working on a workaround.
+Currently, ``blockfilterindex`` is disabled for pruned Bitcoin Core nodes, so you won't be able to enable it on your Start9 Server.
+We are working on a workaround.